a7hybnj2/moss_pole/README.md

 # moss_pole

 ### Description:
 This is something to do with botany.
 I don't know much more about it.
 A botany enthusiast I know bought something similar to this at a farmers market.
 It seemed sturdy but kept falling over and was too small.
-So, I made a version were all the parameters could be dialed in.
+So, I made a version where all the parameters could be dialed in.

 ### Contribute:
 Yes.
 Do your thing.
 If you see a better way to achieve the results then let me know.
-Also, if you end of printing this thing send me pictures to include here.
+Also, if you end up printing this thing send me pictures to include here.

 ### TODO:
 - ~~rename files. turns out these are not for x. so, rename them.~~
   - ~~figure out what this thing is so I can rename it correctly~~
 - ~~move to appropriately named repo~~
-  - with a readme
+  - ~~with a readme~~
   - ~~and a license~~
     - ~~checkout those new open design license~~
 	  - ~~CERN OHL?~~